Shotbow/fudawiki-files/hanafuda/games/go-stop.md

 ## Card Properties
 - Sometimes the [![monthicon_9.png](/hanafuda/icons/monthicon_9.png =20x)Sake Cup](/en/hanafuda/suits/chrysanthemum#sake-cup) is permitted to count as both an Animal *and* 2 Chaff cards simultaneously.
 - Sometimes the [![Icon for month 5](/hanafuda/icons/monthicon_5.png =20x)Eight-Plank Bridge](/en/hanafuda/suits/iris#eight-plank-bridge) takes the role of the [![monthicon_9.png](/hanafuda/icons/monthicon_9.png =20x)Sake Cup](/en/hanafuda/suits/chrysanthemum#sake-cup), with the latter counting as a regular Animal card.

+## Calling a Draw
+- In some descriptions of the game, the effects of calling a draw are *not* limited to the next three turns, and instead persist indefinitely.